ClarkGH/smackhem/docs/architecture.md

 #### CONSTRAINT P-7: FFI Is an Implementation Detail, Not a Requirement

-The TypeScript ↔ Native boundary must be designed so that:
+The TypeScript to Native boundary must be designed so that:

 1. **FFI is preferred but not required**
    - Desktop: Use FFI (TypeScript calls C++ via FFI)